Earlham College: Curriculum and community

-Earlham has students from 77 countries, the most out of any liberal arts college in the United States.
-This equates to roughly 200 students, which is the highest total number of international students for any co-educational liberal arts college in the country.
+Earlham has students from 77 countries, which equates to roughly 200 students.
 This high diversity is due in part to a strong relationship with the United World College network of international boarding high schools.
 Since 2004, Earlham College has been a part of the Davis United World Scholars program, which offers need-based scholarships for UWC graduates to continue their education at select institutions in the United States.
 The Davis Cup, which is awarded to the college with the most current students from this program, has been awarded to Earlham several times.
 The college also draws from all regions of the United States, with students from 42 states.
 Domestic minorities represent 15% of the student body.

 Earlham is orienting some of the curriculum around exploring local and global problems as well as possible solutions.
 In 2016, Earlham students won the million dollar Hult Prize for their "Magic Bus" proposal to help with transportation problems in developing urban environments.

 Earlham has the United States' only equestrian program which is run entirely by students.
 Lessons are available for students of the college and community members.
 The equestrian center is adjacent to the college-owned 11-acre Miller farm which hosts agricultural interns during the school year and summer and "work days" on Saturdays for the rest of the community during the school year.
 Miller farm also serves as a residence for upper class students.

 In keeping with Quaker tradition, Earlham students voluntarily invest many hours of community service into the Richmond community.
-Students report an average of 23,000 hours of volunteering work every year and Earlham's Bonner program offers financial aid in exchange for volunteering work for students with high financial need.

-In 2000–2001, Earlham College rolled out its "free bike" program, purchasing pink bicycles and placing them around campus for first-come, first-served use.
-Shortly after the rollout, a group of students began gathering on the heart 15 minutes after the library closed to race bicycles in two-person teams.
-The weekly tradition became known as Little Two.

-Earlham College is a member of the Great Lakes Colleges Association.